sigmaSd/Co-Gemini/README.md

 - flameshot (for screenshots)
 - notify-send (for system notifications)
 - A modern web browser with WebSpeech API support (Chrome recommended)
+- Xorg is needed for xdotool commands, the rest of the commands work on wayland

 Install on Fedora:
 ```bash